 Subscribe to updates and news on our blog by using the form in the right margin or below.
 (Don’t worry, you can easily unsubscribe, and we don’t have the time to write too much!)
 You can also “like” us on Facebook for updates and other fun discussions.

 Need more science at home?
 (Who doesn’t?!)
-We’re compiling helpful links and advice for you on our resource page and trying to document more about all our activities.
-You’re also always welcome to contact us.
+We’re compiling helpful links and advice for you on this resource page.
+You’re also always welcome to contact us with ideas or questions, too.

 Did you know that there’s an Arts in the Parks program, too?
 They visit the same parks as us (on different weeks), and we’re big fans of what they do.